lsst-sitcom/sitcomtn-137/index.md

 #### Computing image weight

 The weight of an input warp is used in various analysis.
 To remain consistent with the weights generated by the LSST Science Pipelines, the weight function `_compute_weight` is called from `AssembleCellCoaddTask`.
 The `statsCtrl` snippet is also from `AssembleCellCoaddTask`, but is not a static method and not as straightforward to call directly from the task, since it requires information from the task configuration.
 The bit masks used are pulled from the default setting.
-As a whole, this snippet method pulls in the masked image of a warp with some statistical settings, then returns the inverse of the (clipped) mean of the variance.
-This is typically done at the cell level rather than the entire warp, which means that each pixel in the variance plane carries a value for variance, and the mean is taken for each of these pixels (with some outliers tossed using our statistical settings).
-The inverse of this mean is then the final weight.
+In short, the `_compute_weight` method pulls in the masked image of a warp with some statistical settings, then returns the inverse of the (clipped) mean of the variance.

 ```{code-block} python
 statsCtrl = afwMath.StatisticsControl()